jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    This flag is used in defining the firmware update metadata structure.
 This flag is by default set to '1'.

+-  ``PSA_FWU_SUPPORT``: Enable the firmware update mechanism as per the PSA specification document `PSA FW update specification`_.
+The default value is 0, and this is an experimental feature.

 --------------

 *Copyright (c) 2019-2021, Arm Limited.
 All rights reserved.*